Philip Reeve was born and brought up in Brighton, and has since lived in Devon and Dartmoor.

 Larklight (2006), is a Victorian space adventure for children.
 Its sequel, Starcross, was published in 2007, and a third book in the same series - Mothstorm - in 2008.
 His novel Here Lies Arthur (2007), was shortlisted for the 2007 Booktrust Teenage Prize, and winner of the 2008 Carnegie Medal.

-His latest novels are Fever Crumb (2009), a prequel to the Mortal Engines (otherwise known as Hungry Cities) quartet; and No Such Thing as Dragons (2009).
+Recent novels include Fever Crumb (2009), a prequel to the Mortal Engines (otherwise known as Hungry Cities) quartet; and No Such Thing as Dragons (2009).
+His novel Railhead (2015) was shortlisted for the Carnegie Medal.

 When Philip Reeve wrote Mortal Engines (2001), the first of his highly acclaimed and successful Hungry Cities quartet, he did not regard it particularly as a children's book, and envisioned that its readership would be early teens and upwards.